jboss-fuse/fuse-karaf/quickstarts/cxf/soap/README.md

         org.apache.cxf.servlet.context=/custom

-   In this way, JBoss Fuse will load the cfg when the CXF Servlet is reloaded, you can restart the CXF bundle to load the change.
+   In this way, Red Hat Fuse will load the cfg when the CXF Servlet is reloaded, you can restart the CXF bundle to load the change.

 2. Use shell config commands, for example: